LANDSCAPE // WILDLIFE // THE ART OF SEEING

 * Please see Terms and Conditions page for refund policy.

-Itinerary - Due to unpredictable changes in weather and movement of wildlife, etc., our schedule remains flexible and subject to change.
+Due to unpredictable changes in weather and movement of wildlife, etc., our schedule remains a little flexible and subject to change.
 However, our start and end times are set in stone so each student can plan their travel accordingly.

-Wednesday - We will meet at the Holiday Inn in West Yellowstone promptly at 3:00pm to check in and get settled in our rooms, we will then head out into the field as quickly as possible to have some fun!
-Please be sure to give yourself enough time to make it to West Yellowstone from the airport on time, as we will hit the ground running and not finish until later Wednesday night, after dusk.
+Thursday, AUGUST 23 - We will meet at the Holiday Inn in West Yellowstone promptly at 3:00pm to check in and get settled in our rooms, we will then head out into the field as quickly as possible to have some fun!
+Please be sure to give yourself enough time to make it to West Yellowstone from the airport on time, as we will hit the ground running and not finish until later Wednesday night, after dark.

 Itinerary subject to change by Slaton